 Are you looking to host an event?
-From a charity fund-raiser to a wedding reception, or even a business networking event, for every event, the choice of event venue is a critical decision to make.
-While event venues, especially banquet halls are usually multipurpose, not all venues will suit all purposes.
+From a charity fund-raiser to a wedding reception or even a business networking event, for every event, the choice of the event venue is a critical decision to make.
+While event venues, especially , are usually multipurpose, not all venues suit all purposes.

 For a truly successful event, the venue must be perfectly suited.
-To hire the best venue, it is essential that you know what makes a great venue.
+To hire the best venue, you must know what makes a great venue.
 Consider this ‘rule of 5’ when looking for the best venue for your event.

-When hosting an event, you should have an idea of the approximate number of guests you are expecting.
+When hosting an event, you should know the approximate number of guests you are expecting.
 The first consideration for the venue thus must be the number of guests it can comfortably accommodate.
 The size and overall capacity of the banquet hall will have a definite impact on the success of your event.
-A cramped up hall may make your guests feel suffocated while a hall that is too large may make them feel uneasy and disinterested.
-If the hall is too large and you’re expecting fewer guests, it is better to scale it down with furnishings and decorations than opt for a hall that is too small.
+A cramped-up hall may make your guests feel suffocated, while a hall that is too large may make them feel uneasy and disinterested.
+If the hall is too large and you’re expecting fewer guests, it is better to scale it down with furnishings and decorations than opt for a too-small hall.

-You may have found the perfect venue that is well appointed and available at a great price on the outskirts of the town, but consider your guests before making the booking.
+You may have found the perfect venue that is well-appointed and available at a great price on the outskirts of the town but considers your guests before making the booking.

-Even if you are planning to have the hall decorated to suit the event, ensure that the interiors are clean, modern and in good condition.
-Despite wonderful decorations, if the venue is dilapidated, chances are your event will leave a dented impression on your guests, and in cases of business events, it may as well lead to negative publicity.
+Even if you, ensures that the interiors are clean, modern, and in good condition.
+Despite wonderful decorations, if the venue is dilapidated, chances are your event will leave a dented impression on your guests.
+In cases of business events, it may as well lead to negative publicity.

-Besides considering the ‘rule of 5’ as the basic guide to hiring a banquet hall, you must ensure you visit the hall in person and negotiate the costs and your requirements with the staff and management before you call it a deal.
+Besides considering the ‘rule of 5’ as the basic guide to hiring a banquet hall, you must ensure you visit the hall in person and negotiate the costs and your requirements with the staff and management before calling it a deal.